jakershaw/Portfolio-website-using-Cline/portfolio-website/README.md

 pip install -r requirements.txt
 ```

-## Future Deployment
+## Deployment

+### Deploy to Render (Recommended)

+This project is ready for deployment to Render with PostgreSQL database support.
+See the **[RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md)** guide for complete instructions.

+**What's included for Render:**
+- ✅ PostgreSQL configuration
+- ✅ Automated database initialization
+- ✅ Build script (`build.sh`)
+- ✅ Deployment configuration (`render.yaml`)
+- ✅ Production-ready setup with Gunicorn

+**Quick Start:**
+1. Push code to GitHub
+2. Create a Blueprint in Render using `render.yaml`
+3. Set environment variables (admin credentials)
+4. Deploy!
+Database tables are created automatically

+### Other Deployment Options

-When ready to deploy online, consider these free options:
+When ready to deploy online, consider these alternatives:

-1. **PythonAnywhere** (Free tier available)
+1. **Render.com** (Free tier available) - **Recommended, see guide above**
-2. **Render.com** (Free tier available)
+2. **PythonAnywhere** (Free tier available)
 3. **Railway** (Free tier with limits)

-For production:
+For production deployments:
 - Set `FLASK_ENV=production` in `.env`
+- Use PostgreSQL for persistent data
-- Use a production WSGI server (Gunicorn)
+- Use a production WSGI server (Gunicorn - already included)
-- Consider upgrading to PostgreSQL
-- Use environment-specific configuration
+- Set environment-specific configuration

 ## License